w3f/Grants-Program/README.md

 * The applications focus on open-source software development directly or indirectly beneficial for the Polkadot ecosystem.
 Acceptable licenses are The Unlicense, Apache, MIT, or GPL v3.
 * Teams need to build solutions on or for the Polkadot Network, which are:
-  * focussed on implementing common good infrastructure and
+  * focused on implementing common good infrastructure and
   * not the issuer and/or the promoter of any token at the time of the application.
 * Teams need to successfully undergo a KYC/KYB process.
 * Each team can only receive one grant.